maychang7331/HD-Map-Generation/README.md

 Finally, an output text file including precise placement of traffic sign in 3D coordinate (geolocation), the position of both bottom-left and top-right of the traffic sign bounding box (bboxMin and bboxMax), as well as the type (code) is generated for further use in HD maps.

+## Requirements
+Install TensorFlow.
+One may also need to install [h5py](https://docs.h5py.org/en/stable/).
+The code was tested with Python 3.7, TensorFlow 1.14.0, CUDA 11.0 on Ubuntu 16.04.

 ## Usage
 ### Stage 1.
 Point Cloud Segmentation